Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 - **Ongoing Involvement**: The framework emphasizes ongoing community involvement to ensure emotional representation remains relevant and effective.

-### 4. Education and Outreach
+### 4. Awareness and Education
-- **Strategies Outlined**: Strategies for awareness and education about emotional AI in music have been outlined to foster broader understanding.
+- **Strategies Documented**: Strategies for education and outreach about emotional AI in music have been documented to promote broader understanding.